The patient experience surveys have been paused for the May 2020 round due to COVID-19.

 Patient experience indicators are a set of measures used to understand patients’ views of the care they receive, and to make health care more responsive to their needs.
 The information gathered at local, regional and national levels through these measures can be used to benchmark patient experience across the country and to improve services locally.

-The Commission has designed a new 20 item adult inpatient survey that began in August 2014.
-This survey runs quarterly in all DHBs and covers four key domains of patient experience: communication, partnership, co-ordination and physical and emotional needs.
+The Commission has designed a 20 item adult inpatient survey that began in August 2014.
+This survey runs quarterly in all district health boards (DHBs) and covers four key domains of patient experience: communication, partnership, co-ordination and physical and emotional needs.

 The measures must be flexible enough to allow DHBs to plan and track local service improvements.
 They must be usable in DHB performance monitoring and accountability processes focused on hospitals, but also have more general application across the system, including in primary care.